The Principle of Redundant Reflection: The Necessity of Bayes' Rule

-Here, the sum over $y_i^\star\in\xi$ refers to the sum over the collection of all predicted data points congruent with the event $\xi$, e.g., all data points for which the first five entries are successes in Example 2.
-It is necessary to include only those $y^\star_i$ that are congruent with $\xi$ since we assume for the principle that we are contemplating the prior predictive that has been updated on $\xi$.

-We now wish to show that any specification of an updating rule over all event sets $\xi$ uniquely identifies that updating rule, and thus constitutes the only reasonable way that the law of total probability will hold (and, consequently, the only way that the expected posterior probability equals the prior probability obtained by Bayesian updating for all events $\xi$).
-In other words, we wish to show that the principle of redundant reflection for Bayesian updating is \emph{uniquely} consistent with an update of beliefs that adheres to Bayes' rule.
+We now wish to show that using Bayes' rule to expand the posterior $p(\theta \given y_i^\star)$ constitutes the only reasonable way that the law of total probability will hold (and, consequently, the only way that the expected posterior probability equals the prior probability).
+In other words, we wish to show that the principle of redundant reflection is \emph{uniquely} consistent with an update of beliefs that adheres to Bayes' rule.

-Assume that a rational prior belief in a state of the world $\theta$ is quantified by a single number, Bel$(\theta)$.
-The principle of redundant reflection states that where $\text{Bel}(\theta \given y^\star)$ denotes the posterior belief in the state of the world.

-In addition, suppose that we have some type of knowledge of an event $\xi$ that occurs within the data-generating process.
-This can be any event involving the data, such as the event of 5 successes in Example 2.
-Suppose that we update our knowledge after the revelation of $\xi$, for example by Bayes' rule where $\text{Bel}(\theta \given \xi)$ denote the values assigned to all accounts of the world after the revelation of the event $\xi$.